Azo-hub/filesUploadAndDownloadApiWithDB/README.md

-<<<<<<< HEAD
 # FilesUploadandDownloadApi - Api development :white_check_mark:
 This project was built with Spring Boot as a way of learning and testing some Spring Framework technologies.
 It is the backend logic to filesUploadAndDownloadAngularFrontend.
 ## Index :pushpin:
 - [About the Project](https://github.com/Azo-hub/filesUploadAndDownloadApi#about-the-project-link)
 * [License](https://github.com/Azo-hub/filesUploadAndDownloadApi#license-memo)